-The Moeraki Boulders New Zealand are one of the most fascinating geological feature on Earth.
-The giant rond rocks seems to have been created by giants.
-So they are at the source of scientific fasciantionand Maori myths.
+The Moeraki Boulders New Zealand are one of the most fascinating geological features on Earth.
+The round rocks seems to have been created by giants.
+So they are at the source of scientific fascination and Maori myths.
 Below is my guide to help you make the most of your visit.

 Navigate back to the complete New Zealand Travel Guide